-Voices of Hope – Brooke D.
+Voices of Hope – Alfonso J.

 However, once released, people face a multitude of barriers to essentials like employment and housing.
 Lacking adequate access to stable housing means people are disconnected from their communities, unlikely to be hired or retain a job, and therefore are far more likely to re-offend or be arrested and return to incarceration.

-For over 25 years, we have provided life-changing support and training to over 16,000 people impacted by the justice system to reconnect them to the workforce, their families, and our communities.
+For over 27 years, we have provided life-changing support and training to over 20,000 people impacted by the justice system to reconnect them to the workforce, their families, and our communities.
 Help us equip people with the skills they need to become self-sufficient and successful.

 The work we do is about safety, which is not just the absence of crime; it is the presence of well-being.